BGforgeNet/bg2-wildmage/README.md

  | [__Help translating__](https://tra.bgforge.net/projects/infinity-engine/wild-mage-additions/)

 This mod expands on Wild Magic and Wild Mages.
 Fixed version, based on [original by JOG](http://mods.jo-ge.net/bg/shaper.htm).
+It's designed for BG series.
+It might work on other IE games, but that's untested.

 **Work in progress**.